Skip to main content

 How to Incorporate after operating as a Sole Proprietor

-Aziz Smailagic avatar
+Aziz avatar

-Written by Aziz Smailagic
+Written by Aziz

-Updated over a week ago
+Updated over 3 months ago

 It is common for small business owners to look at incorporation once their business has seen some success.
 Whether you’re looking to reduce your liability, access tax benefits, or bring on additional shareholders/investors, incorporation could be your next step as a business owner.